defold/doc/docs/en/manuals/debugging.md

 ## Lua debug library

 Lua comes with a debug library that is useful in some situations, particularly if you need to inspect the innards of your Lua environment.
 You can find more information about it here: http://www.lua.org/pil/contents.html#23.

+## Debugging checklist

+If you encounter an error or if your game does not behave like expected, here is a debugging checklist:

+1. Check the console output and verified that there are no runtime errors.

+2. Add `print` statements to your code to verify that the code is actually running.

+3. If it's not running, check that you have done the proper setup in the editor required for the code to run.
+Is the script added to the right game object?
+Have your script acquired input focus?
+Are the input-triggers correct?
+Is the shader code added to the material?
+Etc.

+4. If your code is depending on the values of variables (in an if-statement, for example), either `print` those values where they are used or checked, or inspect them with the debugger.

+Sometimes finding a bug can be a hard and time consuming process, requiring you to go through your code bit by bit, checking everything and narrowing down the faulty code and eliminating sources of error.

+Happy hunting!